 One of the most significant changes in the 3D remake is the addition of names and personalities for the lead characters, as well as drastic changes to the opening hour or two to accommodate those changes.
 The original begins with four ageless, faceless, gender-neutral, culturally-ambiguous adventure-persons falling into some hole, one after another (they’re all male in the fan translation but I believe gender-neutral pronouns are used in the original?).
 They all have the job class: “Onion Knight.”
 According to the wiki, this bizarre job title refers to a Japanese expression for poverty, and I quote: “the ‘Onion Life,’ peeling away one layer at a time and crying all the way.”
 In the 3D version, just one character falls into the hole: a boy named Luneth, job title “Freelancer.”

-We learn that Luneth was knocked into the hole thanks to an earthquake, which is not quite as silly as four people being knocked into the hole by the same earthquake, but once you see where the hole actually is, it’s still ludicrous.
+We learn that Luneth was knocked into the hole thanks to an earthquake, which is not quite as silly as four people being knocked into the hole by the same earthquake, one after another, but once you see where the hole actually is, it’s still ludicrous.
 We’re off to a great start!
 Heading into the cave, Luneth was attacked by Goblins and other such monsters, which had presumably been powered down to account for his lack of backup.
 Not powered-down was the loot lying all over the place: still enough for a party of four.
 As an opening game dungeon, the cave wasn’t that complex, but included a feature that would appear in several of the games to come: a healing spring.
 This spring is actually a frequent element in FFIII, with two kinds of springs appearing in the game: some that heal you fully, and some that simply bring party members back to life in place of a House of Life.

 Actually, the changes between the original FFIII and the DS remake are so considerable that it puts “Old Style” and “New Style” FFI to shame.
 Outside of places like this original dungeon, numbers have been tweaked high, mostly to make up for a major problem with FFIII DS remake: it could only have a small number of enemies on-screen.
-FFIII originally worked on the same enemy ranks system that had existed in FFII and would carry with the series at least into FFIV (I say at the time of writing), essentially eliminating a layer of basic, everyday tactics in favour of brute slugfests against a single rank of foes with their numbers cranked up.
+FFIII originally worked on the same enemy ranks system that had existed in FFII and would carry with the series at least into FFIV (I say at the time of writing), essentially eliminating a layer of basic, everyday tactics in favour of brute slugfests against a single rank of foes with their stats cranked.
 By looking at changes like this, you can see why I’m not certain whether FFIII DS was a “challenge remake” by design or by accident: if this change came first, maybe all the others were just following in its footsteps?

 The Wind Crystal (not identified as such quite yet) told me to hike it up to the surface and find three others chosen by destiny.
 I can’t imagine what it told the Kids in the original, but based on the evidence, I believe the original scene was cropped from here and stuck to a later part of the DS game with craft glue.
 Teleported to the surface, I indignantly returned to the cave at once to pillage the halls I had been teleported past, and was duly rewarded.
 I also found the hole Luneth fell in, and wondered why on earth he was even there, though I don’t really expect an explanation.

-Luneth’s foster-brother Arc proves useless on his own: his neighbours seems to think he’s a coward, so he runs off to prove himself before Luneth can even talk to him.
+Speaking of Arc, he proves useless on his own: his neighbours seems to think he’s a coward, so he runs off to prove himself before Luneth can even talk to him.
 Instead, I’m treated to a tutorial on this game’s zoom feature.
 I still can’t believe that’s a thing.
 The zoom feature helps you find secrets, and is utterly infuriating.
 You have to zoom the camera in to find sparkles that mark either items or the switches for secret passages, and it’s so time consuming to zoom in and out like this that I’m prepared to miss items just because I’m not willing to stare practically at Luneth’s forehead, but you just know the game is going to hide some plot-important switches and that’s already pissing me off.